harvard-stat108s23/pokemaster/README.md

 ## About the Data

+The [pokemon API](https://pokeapi.co/) contains information on Pokémon, their moves, abilities, types, egg groups and much, much more.
+An API (Application Programming Interface) is a contract that allow developers to interact with an application through a set of interfaces.
+In this case, the application is a database of thousands of Pokémon-related objects, and the interfaces are URL links.

 ## Example

 This is a basic example which shows you how to solve a common problem: